FlamingTempura/bibtex-tidy/README.md

       Insert an empty line between each entry.

   --sort, --no-sort
-      Sort entries by specified fields.
+      Sort entries by the specified field names (citation key is used if no fields are specified).
 For descending order, prefix the field with a dash (-).

+      Multiple fields may be specified to sort everything by first field, then by the second field whenever the first field for entries are equal, etc.

+      The following additional fields are also permitted: key (entry citation key), type (sorts by the type of entry, e.g. article), and special (ensures that
+      @string, @preamble, @set, and @xdata entries are first).

       Examples:
-      --sort (sort by id), --sort=-year,name (sort year descending then name ascending), --sort=name,year
+      --sort (sort by citation key), --sort=-year,name (sort year descending then name ascending), --sort=name,year

   --duplicates
       Warn if duplicates are found, which are entries where DOI, abstract, or